North Omaha, Nebraska: Economic development

+Longtime employers in the community include Lozier Corporation, a manufacturer of store fixtures with a large factory on Pershing Drive, and the Omaha Star, which has long been a source of employment and positive news for citizens in North Omaha.

 Culture

 North Omaha is home to a wide variety of cultural institutions, events and activities that anchor the community.
 In the 20th century, North Omaha was home to several important cultural venues.
 They included the Druid Hall on Ames Avenue, where Maceo Pinkard performed frequently, and the Dreamland Ballroom was a historic venue that featured a wide range of national jazz talent, as well as local legends including saxophonist Preston Love.
 He said, "North Omaha used to be a hub for black jazz musicians, 'the triple-A league' where national bands would go to find a player to fill out their ensemble."

 Early North Omaha jazz bands included Dan Desdunes Band, Simon Harrold's Melody Boys, the Sam Turner Orchestra, the Ted Adams Orchestra, and the Omaha Night Owls, as well as Red Perkins and His Original Dixie Ramblers.
 In 1931 Lloyd Hunter's Serenaders became the first Omaha band to record their music.
 A Lloyd Hunter concert poster can be seen on display at the Community Center in nearby Mineola, Iowa.
 Nat Towles was a renowned territory band leader based in Omaha.
 One of Omaha's most notable musicians of the 1940s was Anna Mae Winburn.
 As the leader of North Omaha's Cotton Club Boys, which included guitarist Charlie Christian, Winburn traveled the local region as a typical territorial band.
 Upon the advice of Jimmie Jewell, owner of the Jewel Building, Winburn left Omaha and hit the "big time" with the International Sweethearts of Rhythm.